kenballus/openwrt-mi424wr-rev-i/README.md

 KNOWN BUGS:
   * Ethernet doesn't work.
-  * Crypto hardware doesn't work, resulting in warnings about random number generation.
+  * Crypto hardware doesn't work.

 If you find any other bugs, please let me know.